MV Alta: Wreckage

-On 16 February 2020, the Alta ran aground on the Irish coast near Ballycotton, Cork amid Storm Dennis.
+On 16 February 2020, the Alta ran aground on the Irish coast near Ballycotton, County Cork amid Storm Dennis.
 The rare story of a modern day ghost ship, as well as the length of time it spent floating without crew or captain at sea (18 months), caught the global public's imagination and curiosity.

 The responsibility of the wreck fell to Irish Minister for the Marine as per the Salvage and Wreck Act 1993, until such time as a receiver of wreck be appointed.
 Despite efforts to determine the ownership of the ship—so that the Irish state can try to recover costs incurred—as of December 2020 ownership had not been established.
-Although the ship's commercial scrap value is "low," the cost to the Irish exchequer of removing the wreck could exceed €10 millions.
+Although the ship's commercial scrap value is "low," the cost to the Irish exchequer of removing the wreck could exceed €10 million.
 Alta had previously been the subject of an ownership dispute, with claims she was once hijacked and towed to Guyana, but efforts have been made to establish where she was last registered.
 Some reports suggest the ship was sailing under a Panamanian flag when her crew were rescued and she was abandoned in October 2018, while other reports suggest she was registered in Tanzania.
 Sixty-two full barrels of oil were ultimately removed from the wreck by helicopter.
 Afterwards, the ship was sealed off and made inaccessible.

 By October 2020, the wreckage had deteriorated to the point that the Cork County Council feared that the ship would break apart.
 The County has requested assistance from other departments of the Irish government in removing the ship.
-Three options are under consideration for the wreckage: to leave the ship in place, to tow her out to sea and let her sink, or to dismantle and scrap her.
-By 13 March 2022, following a series of storms and poor weather, the hull of Alta was split in two.
+Options including scrapping her, towing her out to sea and scuttling her were considered, however by early 2022 the hull of Alta had split in two following a series of storms.
+A report announced by the Department of Transport and Cork County Council in February 2023 on how to proceed with the Alta concluded that the risk to the general public had been reduced to medium following mitigation efforts by the authorities and risk to the environment was at acceptable levels.

+As of 2024, there are no plans to remove the wreck, as doing so would put salvagers and the local environment at risk.